PPP Funder Terms

 Funds are permitted to be applied towards payments due to the construction company, expenses of advisors, fees payable to arrangers, agents etc.

-Draw down will be permitted subject to conditions precedent.
-The general conditions precedent may include those common to most loan agreement such as
+Drawdown will be permitted subject to conditions precedent.
+The general conditions precedent may include those common to most loan agreements such as

 - company constitutional documents,